-On April 30, 2021, we entered into a senior secured revolving credit facility with various lenders, including Barclays Bank PLC, as an issuing lender, the swingline lender and as administrative agent (the "Credit Agreement").
-The Credit Agreement has an initial three-year term and will be used for working capital and for other general corporate purposes.
-The Credit Agreement includes the following terms: (i) aggregate commitments of up to \$100 million, with letter of credit and swingline sub-limits; (ii) a base rate of LIBOR, plus 3.25% per annum, (iii) initial commitment fees of 0.50% per annum; (iv) initial letter of credit fees of 3.25% per annum; and (v) other customary terms for a corporate revolving credit facility.
-We have not made any draws on the revolving credit facility as of December 31, 2021.
+On April 30, 2021, we entered into a Senior Secured Revolving Credit Facility with various lenders, including Barclays Bank PLC, as issuing lender, the swingline lender and as administrative agent (the "Credit Facility Agreement").
+The facility has an initial three-year term and is secured by a first priority lien on substantially all of our assets, subject to certain exclusions, and customary guarantees.

+The Credit Facility Agreement includes the following terms: (i) aggregate commitments of up to \$100 million, with letter of credit and swingline sub-limits; (ii) a base rate of LIBOR, plus 3.25% per annum, (iii) initial commitment fees of 0.50% per annum; (iv) initial letter of credit fees of 3.25% per annum; and (v) other customary terms for a corporate revolving credit facility.
+We have not made any draws on the revolving credit facility, however, we have \$1.8 million of outstanding letters of credit as of December 31, 2022.
 Should LIBOR rates become unavailable during the term of the Credit Agreement, the rate per annum on loans will be based on the secured overnight financing rate (SOFR) published by the Federal Reserve Bank of New York, or a successor SOFR administrator.